pkarsy/AutomaticSchoolBellTimer/README.md

 ## WARNING
 Most electromechanical school bells use mains voltage (230/110V).
 The project can be assembled, without connecting to mains power.
 However when installing to the final location a connection has to be made to the bell.
 **WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
-KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** Ask a licenced tecnician to do the mains connection.
+KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** Ask a licenced technician to do the mains connection.

 ## Problems with existing solutions
 - Very limited number of timers, usually smaller than the 14-20 a school needs.